 When shopping for new or pre-owned vehicles, warranties can seriously influence our final decision.
 On the surface, warranties carry an assurance that you will be taken care of if there is a problem.
-However, warranties are tricky business: some warranties are comprehensive, while others are specific, and some come with strict requirements that are easily voided, while others are bulletproof.
+However, warranties are a tricky business: some warranties are comprehensive, while others are specific, and some come with strict requirements that are easily voided, while others are bulletproof.

 What is covered by a typical manufacturer’s warranty?

 Generally, manufacturer’s warranties fall into two categories: powertrain and bumper-to-bumper.
 The powertrain of a vehicle refers to the parts that provide power or movement – the engine, transmission, and drivetrain.
-Powertrain warranties cover these areas, but don’t extend to things like body panels or tires.
-Bumper-to-bumper warranties truly protect you from failure of any component of your car.
+Powertrain warranties cover these areas but don’t extend to things like body panels or tires.
+Bumper-to-bumper warranties truly protect you from the failure of any component of your car.

 With all the variations out there, it is best to check with your owner’s manual for specifics.